Skip to content

 Drug Classification Systems employ machine learning models that analyse chemical composition data to classify the geographic origin of seized drug samples, particularly heroin and cocaine.
 The Drug Enforcement Administration (DEA) uses these systems to detect anomalies in analysis and low-confidence results, providing intelligence about drug trafficking patterns and trends.
 Analysts review machine learning outputs for intelligence and investigative purposes, though these results are not currently used as evidence in court proceedings.
 Deployment remains limited to specialised federal forensic applications, primarily within DEA operations for understanding drug trafficking networks.

 Gunshot-detection systems like ShotSpotter deploy acoustic sensors across urban areas, listening for impulsive sounds that may be gunfire.
-The system uses algorithms and human verification to filter sounds, triangulate the approximate location, and generate alerts (often within seconds) to law enforcement dispatch centres or ‘real-time crime cent[re]s’.
+The system uses algorithms and human verification to filter sounds, triangulate the approximate location, and generate alerts (often within seconds) to law enforcement dispatch centres.

 Prosecutors